andersgMSFT/Coffee-MR/README.md

 # [Preview] Business Central samples - Coffee MR

-The **Coffee MR** sample showcases an application of mixed reality (MR) within Power Apps, using Business Central data.

-This scenario is designed for field workers at a coffee machine installation company, aiming to simplify the measurement process and offer a visual preview of the final product placement using mixed reality.
+Discover the future of industrial sales and planning with the Coffee MR sample.
+This scenario leverages the mixed reality (MR) capabilities of Power Apps, integrated with Business Central's comprehensive data and business logic.
+The scenario is designed for companies selling industrial coffee solutions, transforming how space measurement and product visualization are approached.

-The sample contains a Business Central extension, a Power App and a Power Automate flow.
-The extension augments the Business Central data model with additional fields and APIs, while the Power App and Power Automate flow utilize the new capabilities to provide a mixed reality experience for the user.
+This sample contains a Business Central extension, and a Power Platform solution consisting of a Power App and a Power Automate flow.

- The extension adds the appropriate APIs and extends the items table with the following fields:
+The Business Central extension adds a CoffeeItems API that is used by the Power App and extends the BC Items data model to include a 3Dmodel and special information.

-  - *IsAvialableForFieldWorker*: Indicates if the item should appear in the app.
-  - *DetailedDescription*: Optional fields offering comprehensive details about the coffee machines.
-  - *3DModel*: A blob containing a 3dModel of the item.

-Additionally, the BC extension includes a sample data page named **Coffee MR Sample Data**, with a function to generate sample coffee machine models.

-There is a simple 3d model included in this repo under [Sample data](https://github.com/andersgMSFT/Coffee-MR/tree/main/Sample%20Data).
-You can upload this to an item through the item page in BC to try it out in the Power App.

-Because this is meant as a demo to showcase the platform's mixed reality capabilities there are a few known limitations in the App that you should be aware of if you want to use this as a starting point for your own app:
+The extension has a test page called “Coffee MR Sample” that lets you generate dummy sample data to try out the sample.

+To use the 3D rendering capability, you need to upload a 3D-model to one of the BC items you want to show in the app.
+There is a sample 3D object available [here](https://github.com/andersgMSFT/Coffee-MR/tree/main/Sample%20Data)

+Notes:
-- The sample data generator has been tested and optimized for US versions of the platform.
-Adaptations may be required for different regional settings.
+-	The sample data generator has only been tested with US versions of Business Central.
+Adjustments may be necessary for other locales.
-- The generated Invoice uses the first customer from the customer API to simplify the demo flow.
-- The labels in the app are currently hardcoded to English.
-You can see patterns for supporting multiple languages in our [Power Apps Best Practices](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/powerplatform/power-apps-best-practices#set-up-multi-language-support-with-business-central)
+-	The sample is optimized for US versions of Business Central and contains hardcoded strings in English.
+For multi-language support, refer to our [best practices guide](https://learn.microsoft.com/en-us/dynamics365/business-central/dev-itpro/powerplatform/power-apps-best-practices#set-up-multi-language-support-with-business-central)

 ## Try the sample yourself